Fact-driven Logical Reasoning for Machine Reading Comprehension: Analysis

 \subsection{Ablation Study}

-Table \ref{ablation} summarizes the ablation study conducted on each of our model's components using the ReClor dev set.
+To dive into the effectiveness of different components in \textsc{Focal Reasoner}, we conduct analysis by taking RoBERTa as the backbone of the ReClor dev set.
+Tables \ref{ablation} summarizes the results.

-\paragraph{Supergraph reasoning:} The first key component is the supergraph reasoning.
-We ablate the global atom and erase all the edges connected with it.
-The results suggest that the global atom indeed provides a better message propagation effect, leveraging performance from $64.6\%$ to $66.8\%$.
-We also find that replaceing the initial QA pair representation of the global atom with only question representation hurts the performance.
+\paragraph{Supergraph Reasoning} The first key component is supergraph reasoning.
+We ablate the global atom which is initialized with the representation of concatenation of the question and each option. and erase all the edges connected with it.
+The results suggest that the global atom indeed betters message propagation, leveraging performance from $64.6\%$ to $66.8\%$.
+We also find that replacing the initial QA pair representation of the global atom with only question representation hurts the performance.
 In addition, without the logical fact regularization, the performance drops from $66.8\%$ to $64.2\%$, indicating its usefulness.
-For edge analysis, when (1) all edges are regarded as a single type rather than the original designed 6 types and (2) coreference edges are removed, the accuracy drops to $63.7\%$ and $64.8\%$ respectively.
-It is proved that in our supergraph, edges link the fact units in reasonable manners, which properly indicates the logical structures.
+For edge analysis, when (i) all edges are regarded as a single type rather than the originally designed 8 types in total and (ii) co-reference edges are removed, the accuracy drops to $63.7\%$ and $64.8\%$, respectively.
+It is proved that in our supergraph, edges link the fact units in reasonable manners, which properly uncovers the logical structures.

-\paragraph{Fact Units V.S.
-Named Entities} We further replace the fact units with named entities which are used in the previous works.
-The statistics of fact units and named entities of ReClor and LogiQA are stated in Table \ref{tabel: num_fact_units}, from which we can infer that there are indeed more fact units than named entities.
-Thus using fact units can better incorporate the logical information within the context.
-When replacing all the fact units with named entities, we can see from Table \ref{ablation} that it significantly drops the performance.

-\paragraph{Question reformulation:} We find that removing the reformulation process in the preprocessing stage stated in Section \ref{preprocessing} hurts the performance.
-This is quite intuitive as reformulated questions provide constructive guidance in choosing the right option.